- Dog suitable for experienced owners

 - May require training to live with kids

 Well-socialised Shar Pei are devoted to their families.
-They are loyal, playful and active but can also be stubborn and territorial if not trained properly when young.
+They are loyal and can be playful and active but more often are rather aloof and can also be stubborn and territorial if not trained properly when young.
 They are naturally suspicious of strangers.
-They will be fine with cats if they have been introduced to them when puppies but there can be problems mixing with other dogs.
+They will be fine with cats if they have been introduced to them when puppies, but there can be problems mixing with other dogs.
 They often hate the cold.

 The most common health problems affecting the Shar Pei are skin infections in the excessive skin folds, and various eye conditions.
 They also may suffer a particular condition which causes fever and joint swelling (familial Shar Pei fever).

 Some lines have very close-set tails and these must be inspected and cleaned to prevent infection.
-The eyes as well should be inspected daily.
+The eyes should also be inspected daily.
 The coat itself just needs a going over with a soft brush.